zambezi/ez-build/README.md

 ### `--flags <flags>`

 Toggles flags that may affect the output or behavior of ez-build.
+Multiple flags can be toggled at once, just separate them with a comma.
+For example, `--flags es2017,modules:commonjs` would enable the `es2017` flag, and set the `modules` flag value to `commonjs`.

-The available options are:
+The available flags are:

   - `modules:<umd|amd|commonjs|systemjs|false>` allows you to control the output module format.
 Setting this value to `false` will disable the transformation of output module format altogether, keeping `import` and `export` statements largely intact.
 This flag defaults to `umd`.
   - `add-module-exports` toggles whether the UMD output of ez-build should be backwards compatible with AMD and CJS module formats.
 If this flag is specified, ez-build will ensure any module with a single `export default` will not export an object with a `default` key.
 This flag is disabled by default.
 It is only recommended you use this flag if you *must* keep backwards compatibility with legacy code.